insights

 Read Time: 5 minutes

-Experiencing food insecurity with insufficient access to healthy foods has been associated with negative health outcomes, including an increased vulnerability for micronutrient deficiencies1 and a higher probability of developing chronic diseases.2-4 While higher rates of chronic disease have been reported for both low-income and food-insecure adults,5 studies indicate that food security status may be more strongly predictive of chronic illnesses.3,6
+Experiencing food insecurity, or insufficient access to healthy foods, has been associated with negative health outcomes, including an increased vulnerability for vitamin and mineral deficiencies1 and a higher probability of developing chronic diseases.2-4 While both low income and food insecurity are related to chronic disease risk,5 studies suggest that food security status may be more strongly predictive of chronic illnesses.3,6

-Nutrition interventions are essential therapeutic strategies for combatting many chronic diseases, yet limited access to affordable, varied, and nutritious foods, as seen in food deserts, may impede healthcare efforts.
-In functional medicine, a personalized, nutrition-based strategy to address chronic disease starts with a comprehensive nutrition evaluation and hearing the entirety of a patient’s story.
-Understanding the conditions in which a patient lives and their potential social, economic, and personal barriers is a crucial component in the development of sustainable and effective interventions.
+Dietary change may be an essential part of combatting many chronic diseases, yet food insecurity and limited access to affordable, nutritious foods can make this more difficult.
+In functional medicine, a personalized, nutrition-based strategy to address chronic disease starts with a comprehensive nutrition evaluation and hearing the entirety of your story.
+Understanding the conditions in which you live and your potential social, economic, and personal barriers is a crucial component of developing treatment plans that are both sustainable and effective.

 Food Insecurity and Chronic Disease